-The Honorable Elijah E. Cummings and the Honorable Shane E. Pendergrass End-of-Life Option Act (SB0926/HB1328), that would authorize medical aid in dying in Maryland, was introduced in the Senate on February 4, 2025, by Senator William C. Smith.
-On Feb.
-7 the bill was co-filed in the House with 49 sponsors.
-On March 3, HB1328 is scheduled to be heard by the Health and Government Operations Committee, and on March 5, SB0926 is scheduled to be heard by the Senate Judicial Proceedings Committee.
+The Honorable Elijah E. Cummings and the Honorable Shane E. Pendergrass End-of-Life Option Act (SB0926/HB1328), which would authorize medical aid in dying in Maryland, was introduced in the Senate on February 4, 2025, by Senator William C. Smith.
+Just a few days later, on February 7, the companion bill was co-filed in the House with the support of 49 sponsors.

 Maryland lawmakers need to hear from you today!
 Use our quick form to email them and share your support for end-of-life autonomy.